wpscott/UxPlay/README.md

      "audiosinks", and a fully-user-configurable video streaming pipeline).
    * Support for server behind a firewall.
-   * **New**: Support for Raspberry Pi, with hardware video acceleration using Video4Linux2 (which supports both 32- and 64-bit systems, unlike deprecated OpenMAX (omx), which it replaces).
+   * **New**: Support for Raspberry Pi, with hardware video acceleration using Video4Linux2 (vl42), which supports both 32- and 64-bit systems, unlike deprecated OpenMAX (omx), which is being dropped by RPi distributions in favor of v4l2.
 (For GStreamer < 1.22, a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required, unless